As you are reading this post, you probably are in need of compelling content.

 It’s hard to tell how many copywriters are out there.
 Mostly because the same person usually has multiple accounts on different platforms.

-Why do some copywriters charge 1$ per one word, whereas others are satisfied with 10 times less?
-Why does Upwork feature 100$/hour offers as well as $3 ones?
+Why do some copywriters charge 1$ per word, whereas others charge 10 times less?
+Why does Upwork feature a 100$/hour offer on Upwork, along with $3 ones?

-A regular copywriter will receive a topic, a brief, maybe some upfront payment.
-Then, he’ll finish the job and send you his preferable payment methods.
+A regular copywriter will receive a topic, a brief, and maybe some upfront payment.
+Then, he’ll finish the job and send you his preferred payment methods.
 A good copywriter will be a nightmare.

 Why?